-4. Price and payment schedule
+4 Price and Payment Schedule

-- 4.1.
-Competitive fixed price tenders are required to complete all work outlined in this brief.
-The contract is expected to run from late May/early June 2018. - 4.2.
-This price covers consultant(s) time to deliver all the above outputs and all travel and other business expenses and overheads.
-The contract will be a fixed price.
-All the defined tasks (see Sections 2.1, 3.5 and Appendix 3) will be required to be completed within the maximum sum available as outlined in the tender and subsequent contract. - 4.3.
-The schedule for payment will be agreed at the inception meeting.
+- 4.1 The contract is expected to run to October 2018. - 4.2 The full contract value is expected to be no more than £24,990 (excluding VAT). - 4.3 This price covers consultant time to deliver the above outputs and all travel and other business expenses and overheads. - 4.4 The schedule for payment will be agreed at the inception meeting.

-5. Deadlines and timetable
+5 Deadlines and Timetable

-5.1.
-The contract is to begin in late May/early June 2018 and fieldwork should be completed by end September 2018 (at the latest).
-All work must be completed and invoiced by 30th November 2018.
+5.1 The contract is to begin in August 2017 or asap thereafter and to be complete by October 2018.
 A suggested timetable is given below.
 The successful consultant/s should initially discuss the scope of the work with the client at the inception meeting to agree a detailed timetable for the work.